uu60/mpc-package/README.md

   - And Share with **RSA OT BMT** or **pre-generated BMT**
   - XOR Share
 - Utility functions (under `utils` directory)
+> There are some new classes under data/ directory which can execute MPC more easily.
+Please refer to test cases for their usage.
 ## 4 Test cases
 All test case project will be compiled as `demo`.
 Please execute by:
 ```shell